oVirt/ovirt-system-tests/docs/general/performance-suite.markdown

 Usage
 ===
-The suite is soft-linking almost all of the basic-suite files and just adds a test scenerio which does:
+The suite is soft-linking almost all of the basic-suite files and just adds a test scenario which does:
 - deploy collectd + fluentd, forwarding to the `engine` machine
 - create a working setup with configurable num of hosts/vms
 - Save the fluentd outfile with all the events - that can be uploaded to